eleanor-project/V8/docs/HUMAN_REVIEWER_ONBOARDING.md

 2. Severity reflects impact magnitude, not probability
 3. Citations must do real work
 4. Uncertainty is a strength, not a flaw
+5. Critics may trigger human review unilaterally; your role is to acknowledge or determine, not to silence or rewrite dissent.

 ## Outcomes Explained
 - Affirmed: reasoning stands as-is